Reading at Gascoigne Primary School

 Through the teaching and learning of reading and exposure to a variety of different texts, our children will acquire knowledge and an understanding of our world.
 Non-fiction texts especially, broaden our children’s understanding of our world’s history, how our world works and how to interpret it.

 3. Reading underpins our ongoing Education

-Through the teaching and learning of reading skills and exposure to different types of texts at Gascoigne, pupils develop both the decoding and comprehension skills that will allow them to both access their continuing education, and participate fully in society.
+Through the teaching and learning of reading skills and exposure to different genres, our pupils develop both the decoding and comprehension skills that will allow them to both access their continuing education, and participate fully in society.

 4. Reading affirms our rights